gopal1166/react_sessions/README.md

 steps:

-1.created a Counter.js file in components folder
+1.created a Login.js file in components folder

-2.Defined a Counter Component
+2.Defined a Login Component

-3.in this defined a button in return()
+3.in this defined email, password fields in the return

-4.defined count in state with initial value 0
+4.defined email and password in state with initial values as null

-4.rendering the count to the screen
+4.defined email and password handlers functions to set the state

-5.defined onClick handler of the button and
+5.defined button and onClick handler of the button.

-6.handler method defined to set the state.
+To just console the updated email and password from the state.

+5.After clicking submit button entered email and password will be consoled from the state.